mstksg/inCode/copy/entries/monad-plus-3.md

 In Haskell, we have a magical trick called "currying", or "partial application".
 Remember that `positionOf :: Plan -> Character -> Position`.
 `positionOf p c` gives us a position.
-But have `positionOf p` gives us a function "waiting" for a character.  `map` takes a function and list of items and returns a new list with the function applied to every item.
-So when we map the function `positionOf p` over a list of characters, we get a list of resulting positions, with each character.
+But `positionOf p` gives us a function "waiting" for a character.  `map` takes a function and list of items and returns a new list with the function applied to every item.
+So when we map the function `positionOf p` over a list of characters, we get a list of resulting positions for each character.
 </aside>

 We use `[Farmer ..
 Cabbage]` as shorthand for `[Farmer, Wolf, Goat, Cabbage]`